 Although baby teeth are tiny, they are imperative to your child’s oral wellbeing, both now and in the future.
 Make sure that you bring your child to the pediatric dentist by their first birthday or half a year after their first tooth erupts.

-At University Pediatric Dentistry, Dr. Amy Tennyson and their Charlotte, North Carolina, staff are ready to help you, so set up your visit by calling 704-688-1664 now.
+At University Pediatric Dentistry, Dr. Danielle Funny and their Charlotte, North Carolina, staff are ready to help you, so set up your visit by calling 704-688-1664 now.